 Beyond Southeast Queensland yet only a skip-hop away, Melbourne isn’t the first place that springs to mind for Queensland families to visit.
 It’s a big city, and surely it’s waaaay too hard to tackle with kids?
-But quite the opposite, in fact, Melbourne is a fascinating city with a bundle of kid-friendly adventures in store… and it’s the perfect destination for your next family holiday!
-Here’s why…
+But quite the opposite, in fact, Melbourne is a fascinating city with a bundle of kid-friendly adventures in store.
+Here’s 4 reasons why you should take your next family holiday in Melbourne.

 We might want to go somewhere further afield than the local beaches, but anything over a few hours’ travel will set the littlies into a spin.

 Just a two-hour flight, and with direct flights from all local airports – Gold Coast, Sunshine Coast and Brisbane – it’s the perfect distance to travel without having to leave the country.
 With no international worries such as passports, foreign currency, or a language difference, it’s just enough of a culture shift to spark the kids interest without the organisational challenges for Mum and Dad.

 Once you land, they have a fabulous public transport system to get you around the city and super-fun trams that the kids will love.
 The food is just as straightforward as it needs to be (dependent on your fussy eaters!), you can easily settle on a loaded burger or explore the wide range of independent and boutique hole in the wall cafes parents will enjoy a bit more.
 Seriously, when it comes to food, Melbourne has it all.

 There’s LOADS of places to stay

 There is a ton of great Melbourne hotels, perfect for different types of travellers ranging from budget friendly hotels to luxury apartments, keeping you within easy reach of all the big tourist attractions.